mjM00n/mjM00n/README.md

 <table>
   <tr>
     <td width= "60%">
       The two core learning objectives in data 603 were multiple linear regression and logistical regression.
 I learned how to utilize these two regression methods in R studio using R. My team and I conducted a project on car CO2 emissions, looking to model which components in cars determine their level of CO2 output.
 Within this project, we created a multiple linear regression model that could account for 99.81% of adjusted variance in car CO2 emissions.
-Unfortunately, the model did not pass assumption tests for equal variance and normality, but it was a good learning experience for understanding the workflow to make a regression model.
+Unfortunately, the model did not pass assumption tests for equal variance and normality, but it was a good learning experience for understanding the workflow of making a regression model.
     </td>
     <td width= "40%">
       <img alt="Graph of Standard Residuals vs Fitted Values to Check Equal Variance" src="https://github.com/user-attachments/assets/fa23db56-129c-4b30-a349-f1ea6cd6d968"/>